yguitton/training-material/topics/statistics/tutorials/flexynesis_survival/tutorial.md

 ---
 layout: tutorial_hands_on

-title: Survival Markers of Brain tumor
+title: Identifing Survival Markers of Brain tumor with Flexynesis
 zenodo_link: https://zenodo.org/records/16287482
 questions:
 - How can multi-modal genomic data be integrated to identify survival markers in brain tumors?